paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (A) With respect to voluntary services under paragraph (1) provided by an individual that are within the scope of the services accepted under that paragraph, the individual shall be deemed to be a volunteer of a governmental entity or nonprofit institution for purposes of the Volunteer Protection Act of 1997 ([42 U.S.C.
 14501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14501&num=0&edition=prelim) et seq.).

   (B) In the case of any claim against such an individual with respect to the provision of such services, section 4(d) of such Act ([42 U.S.C.
-14503(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14503/d&num=0&edition=prelim)) shall not apply.
+14503(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14503/d&num=0&edition=prelim)) 11 See References in Text note below. shall not apply.

 (3) Acceptance of voluntary services under this section shall have no bearing on the issuance or renewal of a security clearance.